cdXiong/MOSS-TTS-Nano-Reader/README.md

 - start, stop, and restart the local server
 - show live startup and runtime logs
 - change `Server Port`
-- set `Checkpoint Path` and `Audio Tokenizer Path`
+- set `Checkpoint Path` and `Audio Tokenizer Path` to load models from specific paths

-If a packaged `reader-app` build is provided for your platform, you can launch that packaged executable directly instead of running `python reader-app/main.py`.
+A packaged `reader-app` build for supported platforms can be downloaded from [Releases](https://github.com/OpenMOSS/MOSS-TTS-Nano-Reader/releases).
+Reader App automatically downloads model weights to the default paths.

 If you use a non-default port in `reader-app`, update the same host and port in the extension popup under `Server Connection`.